This program will provide the advanced knowledge and skills to undertake sound applied clinical research in healthcare.

 Applied Clinical Research at Western

-In this course you will gain knowledge and understanding in all aspects of the research process involving human participants.
+In this program you will gain knowledge and understanding in all aspects of the research process involving human participants.
 Through searching and critiquing the literature, and formulating a full research proposal, you will complete a Human Research Ethics Application (HREA), demonstrating your knowledge and skills to conceptualise and conduct a research project in a clinical setting.

 Fees and delivery